Anthony-Hernandez21/mlb-player-projection-model/README.md

   ## Current Limitations

-Sportsbook lines are entered manually
+Sportsbook lines are entered manually.
-The model is a simple baseline, not a validated betting system No opponent strikeout-rate adjustment yet
+The model is a simple baseline, not a validated betting system.
+No opponent strikeout-rate adjustment yet.
-No backtesting yet
+No backtesting yet.

 ## Next Steps

-Backtest past projections
+Backtest past projections.
-Add opponent strikeout tendencies
+Add opponent strikeout tendencies.
-Improve player lookup for accented names
+Improve player lookup for accented names.
-Add probable pitchers automatically
+Add probable pitchers automatically.